Inflation Measures

 Final Thought

-The Fed’s famous 2% Inflation target should be interpreted as 2% in the PCE Core measure, not CPI.
+The Fed’s (in)famous 2% Inflation target should be interpreted as 2% on the PCE Core measure, not the CPI we citizens experience.

 Additional Information